Krushna-Nanda/University_exam/MATH/04_unit .md

     A path in which the starting and ending vertex is the same, without repeating any other vertices.

 22. **Path**:
     A sequence of edges that connects a sequence of distinct vertices.

-23. **Cut**:
-    A partition of the vertices of a graph into two disjoint subsets.

 24. **Degree Sequence**:
     The sequence of vertex degrees in a graph, arranged in non-increasing order.